-The purpose of the installation is to provide heat for the oven used for concrete curing.
-The waste wood small waste incineration plant will be housed in an existing building onsite and will be fed by a direct hydraulic infeed ram to allow constant feed.
+The waste wood incineration plant will be housed in an existing building onsite and will be fed by a direct hydraulic infeed ram to allow constant feed.
 The site intends to store the fuel within the same building adjacent to the boiler to keep the wood dry.